Is there anything else I should know?

 I'll be in Seville for several months.
 Can I rent your guitar long-term?

 Yes, you can, if it's available, but it probably wouldn't make financial sense.
-You would be better off bringing your own guitar (check with your airline!) or buying a cheap student guitar (around 150€) to use during your stay.
+You would be better off bringing your own guitar (check with your airline!) or buying a cheap student guitar (around 150€) to use during your classical guitar lessons and practice.
 If choose the latter option and don't want to take it home with you, you can give it away (or, if you're lucky, sell it), when you leave.

 I want to buy a nice guitar while in Seville, where should I go?